 Kyiv Seminars for Senior UA MOD/JNSDC/MVD Officials

-CUSUR & ‘Kyiv Seminars for Senior UA MOD/JNSDC/MVD Officials’ (2023)
+CUSUR & ‘Kyiv Seminars for Senior UA MOD/JNSDC/MVD Officials’ (2024)

 CUSUR was asked to see if key members of its US-UA Working Group might not be interested in spending a week of their time engaged in discussions in Kyiv ‘devoted to the art of strategic & tactical planning in the face of a new form of warfare not yet understood by the most able students of military science’.
 A number of the Center’s partner organizations were approached as well.

 The response by all parties involved was in the affirmative.
 And a plan was hatched with the understanding that matters needed to be expedited sooner rather than later.
 CUSUR (and its closest partner, the AFPC) agreed to organize at least three visits to Ukraine (2015, 2016, 2017, 2021).
 The head of CUSUR’s Washington Bureau, Mykola Hryckowian, was involved in the first excursion; AFPC President Herman Pirchner was involved in the second and the third; both were involved in last year’s mission.
-The third (June 2017) included representatives from a number of the finest think tanks in DC: American Foreign Policy Council; Jamestown Foundation; Hudson Institute; Heritage Foundation and the Potomac Foundation.
-Their work proved extremely fruitful and confirmed that all parties were ready for a more formal ‘follow-up’ arrangement—a set of ‘lectures/colloquia’ conducted in Kyiv for Ukraine’s top level ‘security’ personnel.
+The third (June 2017) included representatives from a number of the finest think tanks in DC: American Foreign Policy Council; Jamestown Foundation; Hudson Institute and the Potomac Foundation.
+Their work proved extremely fruitful and confirmed that all parties were ready for a more formal ‘follow‑up’ arrangement—a set of ‘lectures/colloquia’ conducted in Kyiv for Ukraine’s top level ‘security’ personnel.